Uberspace/lab/source/guide_mailman-3.rst

  [isabell@stardust ~]$ chmod +x ~/bin/mailman3-add-list.sh
  [isabell@stardust ~]$

-After creating a list via the webinterface, you can then run this script to create the required .qmail-files (like ``mailman3-add-list.sh listname`` if you stored it as ``~/bin/mailman3-add-list.sh`` and want to create aliases for a list ``listname``).
+After creating a list via the webinterface, you can then run this script to create the required .qmail-files (like ``mailman3-manage-qmail.sh add listname`` if you want to create aliases for a list ``listname``).
+To remove all .qmail-files, simply use ``mailman3-manage-qmail.sh del listname``.

 Install cronjobs
 ----------------